GrumpyDude02/Sorting-Visualizer/Readme.md

 # Sorting Visulizer

-A simple sorting visualizer made as a final project for the cs50x course.
+A simple sorting visualizer with sound developed as a final project for the cs50x course.
+It provides the possibility to visualize various sorting algorithms in action making it easy to understand how each algorithm works.

-The project was made with SDL2 framework using the C programming language.

 ## Available sorting a algorithms: